Construction Accident: Three Construction Workers Dead in Raleigh Scaffolding Collapse

-A partial collapse of a construction site late Monday morning has left three construction workers dead and a fourth in critical condition.
+Our building collapse law firm recently learned of a partial collapse of a construction site late Monday morning that has left three construction workers dead and a fourth in critical condition.

 The workers were in the process of dismantling a scaffold on an exterior lift system on Charter Square, an office building in downtown Raleigh.
 The entire lift system tore away from the side of the building, crashing into the street below.